cyclonePort · Weather Surveillance Instrumentation

 Quantified Outcomes

-- School and athletics districts: Reduced lightning-related game delays by 40% through automated strike proximity alerts that give operations teams the lead time to make correct suspend/resume decisions — avoiding both unnecessary cancellations and unsafe delays in clearing the field.
+• School and athletics districts: Reduced lightning-related game delays through automated strike proximity alerts that give operations teams the lead time to make correct suspend/resume decisions — avoiding both unnecessary cancellations and unsafe delays in clearing the field.

-- Shipping terminals and port operations: Saved 15 crane-hours per day with wind and radar fusion during squall conditions — allowing terminal managers to confidently continue operations during periods when regional forecasts would have prompted precautionary shutdowns, by confirming actual on-site wind was within safe limits.
+• Shipping terminals and port operations: Saved crane-hours during squall conditions by allowing terminal managers to confidently continue operations when on-site wind data confirmed conditions remained within safe limits, even as regional forecasts suggested precautionary shutdowns.

-- City emergency operations centers: Closed flood-prone roads 20 minutes faster during flash flood events by combining real-time station rainfall rate data with live camera confirmation of rising water at bridge points — preventing accidents that had occurred in prior years when closure decisions lagged actual conditions.
+• City emergency operations centers: Closed flood-prone roads faster during flash flood events by combining real-time station rainfall rate data with live camera confirmation of rising water at bridge points — reducing the lag between actual conditions and closure decisions.

 09 Deployment, Installation & Network Management